 There’s no doubt that many students have a lot of responsibilities to juggle, whether it's a homework assignment, advanced classes, a part-time job or simply maintaining a healthy social life.
 Add the extra challenge of college applications and it's even trickier to stay on top of everything.
 That's why our study skills program focuses on strategies for planning, managing and prioritizing workloads and schedules, empowering students to take on any project — and organize their time — much more effectively.▼

 From Grade 4 to High School Graduation and Beyond

-Greater achievements need a solid foundation.
+Success begins with a strong foundation.
 So our study skills program in Idaho is all about the kind of transferable skills and strategies that can be applied immediately in the classroom — as well as in college and professional settings later on.
 In other words, we always consider the bigger picture, and our goal is to impart lifelong knowledge that can go a long way to ensuring your son or daughter's personal and academic success.
-We’re here to enhance your child’s skillset so he or she can meet any challenge with confidence.
+Find out how we can strengthen your child’s skillset so he or she can handle any challenge.

-- Organizational methods for effective personal study areas and efficient approaches to homework.
+- Organizational tips for creating an efficient personal study area and completing homework.

 - How to use an academic calendar and track grades.

 - How to approach the college admissions process, including the college admission essay.

 - Job interview preparation tips and tricks, such as resume writing and cover letter writing.